Varun487/Live_Tweet_Sentiment_Analyasis/README.md

 # TODO

-## REVIEW 1
+## REVIEW 2
-- Literature survey
-	- Varun - Explain why only 1 paper was done
-	- Hritik - Understand your papers properly, who published them and why you chose them
-- Fix presentation
+- Neural vectorizer for non-NN models
+- Improve LSTM and B-LSTM
+- Try to get above 90% for models
 - Mock presentation 1
 - Mock presentation 2

-## REVIEW 2
-- UI
+## UI
 - Decide on design
 - Visualizations of the data for each politician
 - HIT REFRESH Functionality
 	- Cloud function - With model integrated
 		- Source twitter data for the politician
 		- Preprocess data
 		- Run model and generate sentiment classification
 		- Rank politicians according to algorithm
 		- Send data for visualizations to UI
-- Mock presentation 1
-- Mock presentation 2